marwanmostfa/ppi-project/README.md

-# ppi-project: 8255 Verilog Implementation
+# ppi-project: 8255 chipset Verilog Implementation

 Implement the 8255 PPI chip in verilog.
 Note the following​​: The 8255 chip has two modes of operation, BSR mode and I/O mode.
 Inside the I/O Mode, there are three modes of operation.